Frequently Asked Questions

 Does my child have to join ISZL on a specific date, for example the beginning of the school year?

 No. Provided we have space available, your child can begin school as soon as the admissions process is completed and a place has been offered.
-We prefer, however, that students enter the school at the start of a semester.
+We prefer, however, that students enter the school at the start of a term where possible.

 Does ISZL offer a sibling discount?